sysconf(_SC_GETGR_R_SIZE_MAX) is just a hint for getgrnam_r()

 The same issue was reported in the following page:

-Updated by naruse (Yui NARUSE) about 6 years ago
+Updated by naruse (Yui NARUSE) over 6 years ago

 Rei Odaira wrote:

 but actually this value is just a hint, so obj2gid() should gradually extend the buffer until getgrnam_r() no longer throws ERANGE.